peacefixation/peacefixation.github.io/_posts/2016-03-31-brackets-asterisk-extension.md

 categories: development
 ---

+I recently started using the [Brackets](http://brackets.io/) text editor.
+Brackets is a powerful open source text editor in much the same vein as Sublime with lots of nice programming features and support for extensions.
+Some of the files that I edit are Asterisk configuration files.
+Asterisk is a VoIP server and these are the files that tell it how to route VoIP calls.
+They have their own special syntax and Brackets didn't include a syntax highlighter by default, so I thought I might make one.

 As it turns out it's not so hard and there's a [How To Write Extensions](https://github.com/adobe/brackets/wiki/How-to-Write-Extensions) guide on the Brackets Github repo.
 Of particular interest is the [Language Support](https://github.com/adobe/brackets/wiki/Language-Support) section.
 Here I discovered that Brackets actually leverages the Code Mirror syntax highlighters, and since there's already an Asterisk language mode there, I could just reference that and be on my way.
 Well, almost.
 So here's how I made the extension.